collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Push the new branch to GitHub to your origin (by default, the origin is the repo you cloned from that you have write permission to)

 There will now be a new branch in the repo that is your origin.
-If you cloned from the fork, the new branch will be in your fork, if you cloned from the shared repo, the new branch will in the shared repo.

-The branch will not be affecting anything else.
-It's just there.

 <!--
 This can also be used to push additional commits